lamhotsimamora/Smart-Assistant-Voice-Recognition-C-.Net/README.md

 # Smart-Assistant-Voice-Recognition-C-.Net
- I was create simple assistant on my computer, that was writed and build on C#.Net
+ I was created simple assistant on my computer, that was writed and build on C#.Net

 ## Tools
 Visual Studio